BakirBukvic/wifi_pass/README.md

 # Wifi password list for cracking
 ## _resources for ethical hacking_

-Collection was from torrent "breachcompilation" - contains 1.4 billions passwords but after sort|uniq|akw 'length>8' it contains 320 millions uniq passwords.
-List was used for last several years for password testing and some services implement for password check (yes, for stoping re-using passwords)
+The original collection was from a torrent "breachcompilation".
+The torrent contained  1.4 billions passwords but after running:  sort|uniq|akw 'length>8'  this wordlist now contains: 320 millions unique passwords.
+The list was used in the last couple of years for password testing, some services implementions and for password checking (making services to stop users from re-using breached passwords)

-- uniq passwords
+- unique passwords
 - help for penetration testers to speed up cracking of WPA/WPA2
 - ✨Magic ✨

 ## How to use
-check if you missing command 7z
+check if you are missing command 7z

 chmod +x con.sh